hnaji-el/notes/react_notes_3.md

   - Why does React rely on the order?
     -> React doesn't take any unique id about hooks. (ex: React.useState({id: 'x', value: 0})) -> React has no visibility into the code that we write inside our components.

+# React.useState() Hook

+  - React.useState() hook lets us “hook into” the component instance, getting and setting state from the instance.

+# React.useId() Hook

+  - React.useId() hook lets us “hook into” the component instance, getting the unique id for every component instance.

+# React.useRef() Hook

+  - It creates a ref object containing a current property. ({ current: undefined })
+  - The ref object is like a box, We can store whatever we want in this box: DOM nodes, numbers, arrays, objects, functions, etc. But the primary use case for refs is to store DOM nodes.
+  - The ref attribute can be either a ref object or a function.
+    -> The ref function will be called on every single render.
+    -> With the ref object, React sets the ref on the very first render. leading to improved performance.
+  - This is the conventional way to work with DOM node references in React!.